zongruxie4/-/README.md

 3. **Shopping Research**:
    > "Find a portable Bluetooth speaker on Amazon with a water-resistant design, under $50.
 It should have a minimum battery life of 10 hours"

-## 🧩 Architecture Overview

-Nanobrowser uses a specialized multi-agent system powered by large language models to understand and execute complex web tasks:

-- **Planner**: Develops and refines strategies to complete tasks
-- **Navigator**: Navigates websites and performs actions
-- **Validator**: Checks if tasks are completed successfully

 ## 🛠️ Roadmap